 While commercial applesauce is commonplace and you can literally find it in practically any supermarket, I prefer making my own at home because it’s so darn simple to make (just 4 ingredients!) and requires only 30 minutes to make one big jar.

-I’ve been making plenty of from-scratch homemade recipes recently, and once you get the hang of it, it’s really simple.
-Some of my favorite homemade basics include this easy homemade pumpkin puree (time to use up all those fresh pumpkins!), this 5-minute homemade almond milk (we literally make this once a week), and homemade almond meal (to replace almond flour in recipes).
+Some of my favorite homemade basics include this easy homemade pumpkin puree (time to use up all those fresh pumpkins!), this homemade alfredo sauce, this 5-minute homemade almond milk (we literally make this once a week), and homemade almond meal (to replace almond flour in recipes).

 Why This Recipe Works:

-- Gluten-Free, Dairy-Free, Vegan: The best part if that this recipe is naturally gluten-free, dairy-free, and vegan, which means those with Celiac disease or have gluten or lactose intolerances can enjoy it without any worries!
+- Gluten-Free, Dairy-Free, Vegan: The best part if that this easy recipe is naturally gluten-free, dairy-free, and vegan, which means those with Celiac disease or have gluten or lactose intolerances can enjoy it without any worries!

 Ingredients You’ll Need:

 Here’s a visual overview of the ingredients required to make your own homemade applesauce recipe.
-4 ingredients are all you need: apples, sugar, cinnamon, and water.
-I’m betting you might already have all of these in your kitchen,

-(For exact measurements and quantities, please scroll down to the recipe card at the bottom of this post.)
+(For exact measurements, please scroll down to the printable recipe card at the bottom of this post.)

 Ingredient Notes/Substitutions:

-- Cinnamon: I like adding a hint of cinnamon for extra fall-vibes.
-I like using ground cinnamon for ease, but you can also use cinnamon sticks instead.
+- Cinnamon: I like adding a hint of ground cinnamon (a cinnamon stick will work too) for extra fall vibes and the best flavor.
 Alternatively, feel free to leave out the cinnamon if you prefer (or if you don’t have cinnamon on hand).

 How to Make Homemade Applesauce (Step by Step)